-- Each dairy product has a different amount of lactose found naturally in the product, Fall In Love with Dairy Again with this list of lactose amounts in popular dairy products.
+- Each dairy product has a different amount of lactose, see the table in Fall In Love with Dairy Again for lactose amounts in popular dairy products.

 There are a variety of lactose-reduced and lactose-free dairyproducts available today.
 Lactose-reduced and lactose-free dairy foods provide all the nutritional benefits found in traditional dairy products.

 Click for more tips and suggestions on Enjoying Dairy Foods Even with Lactose Intolerance.